porterehunley/bit-shift-problems/problems/find-first-and-last-position-of-element-in-sorted-array.md

 ---
 tags: [binary search]
+difficulty: Medium
 ---

 # Find First and Last Position of Element in Sorted-array
-Given an array of integers nums sorted in non-decreasing order, find the starting and ending position of a given target value.
-If target is not found in the array, return [-1, -1].
+Given the root of a binary tree and an integer targetSum, return all root-to-leaf paths where the sum of the node values in the path equals targetSum.
+Each path should be returned as a list of the node values, not node references.

+A root-to-leaf path is a path starting from the root and ending at any leaf node.
+A leaf is a node with no children.

 ## Variants